Farishanif/socmed-faris/README.md

 # socmed-faris

 <p>Freelance project of socmed-faris.
-This is the main page or landing page of social media which already connected to the mySQL database via PrsimaORM scheme.</p>
+This is the base main page or landing page of social media which already connected to the mySQL database via PrsimaORM scheme.</p>

 <h2>Details</h2>